Shalloch-on-Minnoch Walk

 Carrick Forest Drive.
 There may be wood

-to pull into passing places now and again.
+have to pull into passing places now and

-There are a number of pot holes along the
+again.
+There can be a few pot holes along

-road so it is not suitable for low cars.
+the road so it is not suitable for low

-the forest road, you can park at the large
+along the forest road, you can park at the

-car park area here and follow one of two
+large car park area here and follow one of

 |